Thoreme

 Treatment of cryptorchidism is generally recommended to avoid future problems such as infertility or increased risk of testicular cancer.
 Options include:

-- Surveillance every 5 years by palpation is recommended.
+• Palpation examination every 5 years is recommended.

 If left untreated, cryptorchidism can have a negative impact on fertility.
 Even after treatment, men who have had cryptorchidism may have a higher risk of fertility problems, although early surgery can reduce this risk.

-The risk diminishes markedly after birth, with the majority of people of cases resolving spontaneously within the first year of life if the testes are close to the scrotum.
-However, cases where the testicles are abdominal or high up in the inguinal canal often require surgical intervention.
+The risk drops quickly after birth, and most cases fix themselves within the first year if the testicles are near the scrotum.
+However, if the testicles are deep in the abdomen or high in the groin, surgery is usually needed.

 Disclaimer: The information provided in this FAQ is based on user testimonials and is for general information purposes only.
 It does not constitute medical advice, diagnosis or professional treatment.
 We are not medical doctors.
 Always consult a qualified healthcare professional for personalized and appropriate medical advice.
 We accept no responsibility for any consequences arising from the use of the information provided in this FAQ.
 Send us an e-mail.